In 1832, William Gaskell married the renowned author Elizabeth Gaskell at St. Johns Church.

-The town’s Italianate buildings include the Gaskell Tower and adjoining early Council Offices now The Belle Epoque restaurant, the Ruskin Rooms and many others especially in Legh Road where Richard Harding Watt and Henry Royce lived.
+The town’s Italianate buildings include the Gaskell Tower and adjoining early Council Offices now The Belle Epoque restaurant, the Ruskin Rooms and many others especially in Leigh Road where Richard Harding Watt and Henry Royce lived.
 The town has over 100 listed buildings including the Unitarian Church (Grade I listed) where Elizabeth Gaskell is buried.
 Also of special note is the Old Town Hall (Grade II) – currently the Lost and Found pub/restaurant, the Sessions Courthouse (Grade II*) – currently the Courthouse Hotel and Restaurant and St Johns Parish Church (Grade II*).

-Knutsford Heritage Centre has an extensive archive of life in early Knutsford and a comprehensive record of Knutsford Royal May Day and its May Queens dating from 1864.
+Knutsford Heritage Centre has an archive of life in early Knutsford and a comprehensive record of Knutsford Royal May Day and its May Queens dating from 1864.

 Did You Know?